Atlas975/Notes/Languages&Compilation/Turing_machine.md

 ![[Pasted image 20240224193254.png|400|400]]

 - Recogniser TM for $\{ a^ib^ic^{j}\text{ : }i\geq{1} \}$:
-- Writes T for true if successful and halts
+- Writes T for true if successful and halts, this is a linear bounded machine

 ![[Pasted image 20240224194235.png|450|450]]

+## Turing machine bounds
+- TM's that only use the space taken by the input string are called **linear bounded Turing machine**.
+This can include a fixed number of extra squares.
+These are limited in what they can solve
+- Standard TM's do not have this memory limit, instead having access to an infinite tape